gebertdominik/ckad-notes/04_application_environment_configuration_and_security.md

 ## Authorization

-There are three main authorization modes and two globabl Deny/Allow settings.
+There are three main authorization modes and two global Deny/Allow settings.
 The three main modes are:

 * Node
 * RBAC